f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Module.md

   }
 ~~~

-Here we are using `defaultTxChecker` as our transaction checker, which is a static message validator defined as
+We are using `defaultTxChecker` as our transaction checker, which is a static message validator defined as

 ~~~ haskell ignore
 defaultTxChecker